jcbyte/longboi-life/README.md

 - `lwjgl3:run`: starts the application.
 - `test`: runs unit tests (if any).

 Note that most tasks that are not specific to a single project can be run with `name:` prefix, where the `name` should be replaced with the ID of a specific project.
 For example, `core:clean` removes `build` folder only from the `core` project.

+## DevUtils

+`/DevUtils/` contains useful scripts (not necessarily in Java) for developing the project.